scrapy/scrapy/docs/topics/downloader-middleware.rst

 Number of seconds to use for HTTP cache expiration.
 Requests that were cached before this time will be re-downloaded.
 If zero, cached requests will always expire.
-Negative numbers means requests will never expire.
+A negative number means requests will never expire.

 .. setting:: HTTPCACHE_IGNORE_MISSING